reginaldford/sms/readme.md

 <details>
   <summary>Flow Control</summary>

+    1. return(x) ; # return this value from a function

-    1. twice = (x) => 2 * x; # make a function that doubles numbers
+    2. twice = (x) => 2 * x; # make a function that doubles numbers

-    2. quad = (x,a,b,c) => a*x^2+b*x+c; # a quadratic function in x
+    3. quad = (x,a,b,c) => a*x^2+b*x+c; # a quadratic function in x

-    3. ( command1 ; command2 ; ... ); # called a "then" expression, groups a sequence of commands
+    4. ( command1 ; command2 ; ... ); # called a "then" expression, groups a sequence of commands

-    4. if(condition, command); # execute command if true, else return false
+    5. if(condition, command); # execute command if true, else return false

-    5. if(condition, command1, command2); # if condition evaluates to true, executes command1, else executes command2
+    6. if(condition, command1, command2); # if condition evaluates to true, executes command1, else executes command2

-    6. while(condition, statement) # continually repeat statement until condition is false
+    7. while(condition, statement) # continually repeat statement until condition is false

-    7. doWhile(statement, condition) # Repeating statement until condition is false (checking condition after running statement)
+    8. doWhile(statement, condition) # Repeating statement until condition is false (checking condition after running statement)

-    8. map( function, expression ) # return a new array where each element is the result of applying function to the correlating element of the given expression
+    9. map( function, expression ) # return a new array where each element is the result of applying function to the correlating element of the given expression

-    9. not( boolean ) # if boolean is false, returns true, otherwise, returns false
+    10. not( boolean ) # if boolean is false, returns true, otherwise, returns false

-    10. EXPR or EXPR # returns true of either expression is true, else false
+    11. EXPR or EXPR # returns true of either expression is true, else false

-    11. EXPR and EXPR # returns true of both expressions are true, else false
+    12. EXPR and EXPR # returns true of both expressions are true, else false

-    12. exit(n); # quit SMS and return this integer to the OS as the command return value
+    13. exit(n); # quit SMS and return this integer to the OS as the command return value

-    13. :sin(x); # capture any expression with the unary meta operator.
+    14. :sin(x); # capture any expression with the unary meta operator.
 Use parens to capture more.

 </details>
 <details>